Soloura/Soloura.github.io/index.md

 ## Soloura Blog

-This page is for Tech review of biotechnology or compouter science
+This page is for Tech review of biotechnology and compouter science.

 ### Contact
 Inyong Hwang [inyong1020@gmail.com](inyong1020@gmail.com)